 The delay of the Brexit deadline until the end of January 2020 has led to a General Election in a bid to break the parliamentary deadlock.
 Parliament will be suspended for five weeks during the campaigning period.
-Whatever other issues arise, the election will be a de facto referendum on Brexit and there are a number of variables - including the departure of a significant number of MPs, making way for new faces.
-If the Liberal Democrats continue to push for Article 50 to be revoked, there is an opportunity for them to make gains from the section of the electorate keen for the UK to remain in the EU. possibly at the expense of The Labour Party, which has yet to make a clear stance on Brexit.
+Whatever other issues arise, the election will be a de facto referendum on Brexit and there number of variables - including the departure of a significant number of Members of Parliment, making way for new faces.
+If the Liberal Democrats continue to push for Article 50 to be revoked, there is an opportunity for them to make gains from the section of the electorate keen for the UK to remain in the EU, possibly at the expense of The Labour Party, which has yet to make a clear stance on Brexit.
 This could cause a radical shift in the makeup of parliament, or could pave the way for a larger Conservative Party majority or for The Brexit Party to gain some seats.
-Whatever happens in the election, the matter will put more pressure on the pound and may cause further volatility as the market assesses the implications of various campaign promises and opinion polls ahead of the 12th December.
+Whatever happens in the election, the matter will put more pressure on the pound and may cause further volatility as the market assesses the implications of various campaign promises.
+The possibility of a no-deal Brexit is still on the horizon, which will only further complicate imports and exports between US, UK, and the EU.